 The impact of stories

 During the day, we heard from people with lived experience who have been telling their stories in different ways and in different places.
 These stories reached the media, policy-makers, funders and other decision-makers.
-The stories were not just heard.
+The stories were not only heard.
 They didn’t only generate empathy.
 In some cases, they led to being part of bigger change making.

 For example, this year we heard how: